NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --mapproj-dem <string (default: "")>
-    If specified, mapproject matching interest points onto this DEM and compute several percentiles of their discrepancy for each image vs the rest, and per image pair, in units of DEM's pixels.
+    If specified, mapproject matching interest points onto this DEM and compute several percentiles of their discrepancy for each image vs the rest, per image pair, and per each pair of interest points, in unit of meter (:numref:`ba_out_files`).

 --reference-dem <string>
     If specified, constrain every ground point where rays from